libremfg/rhize-docs/content/bpmn/tasks/overview.md

 Manual tasks require human involvement.
 This typically involves human interaction, decision-making or physical actions.
 Some examples of manual tasks are reviews and approvals, data entry, inspections and documentation.

 ## Business Rule Task
+Business tasks involve business rules.
+This involves applying business rules or decision logic within the process flow.
+They can be used to evaluate conditions, make decisions, and determine the path the process should follow based on predefined rules.
+Some examples of business rule tasks are credit approvals, discount calculations and pricing determinations.

 ## Service Task
+Service tasks involve services and systems.
+This involves invoking services, performing operations, integrating with external applications, or executing predefined service activities.
+Some examples of service tasks are integration and orchestration, service operations and synchronous and asynchronous communication.

 ## Script Task
 Script tasks involve running a snippet of code or a script.
 This typically involves the execution of custom scripts or code snippets written in a programming language to perform computational tasks, data transformations, or decision-making processes that require custom logic.
 Some examples of script tasks are error and exception handling, processing variables and API interactions.